Frequently Asked Questions

 What loans qualify for PSLF?

 Federal Direct Loans only.
-FFEL and Perkins loans must first be consolidated into a Direct Consolidation Loan to qualify (and consolidation can RESET your payment count unless done before October 2022 under the Limited PSLF Waiver).
+FFEL and Perkins loans must first be consolidated into a Direct Consolidation Loan to qualify (consolidation no longer fully resets your qualifying-payment count; it credits a weighted average of the payments made on the loans being consolidated).
 Private loans never qualify.
 The Direct Subsidized, Unsubsidized, PLUS, and Consolidation loans all qualify if under a qualifying repayment plan.

 What if I miss a payment or work a non-qualifying job temporarily?